2 Guard members made extremist statements about inauguration

 But the FBI has also warned law enforcement officials about the possibility that right-wing fringe groups could pose as members of the National Guard, according to two law enforcement officials familiar with the matter.

 Neither Hokanson, nor Pentagon spokesman Jonathan Hoffman would provide details on the comments or texts made by the two Guard members.
-Hokanson said one was identified by his chain of command and the other was identified through an anonymous tip.
+Speaking at a Pentagon press conference, Hokanson said one was identified by his chain of command and the other was identified through an anonymous tip.

 “Much of the information," Hoffman said, "is unrelated to the events taking place at the Capitol or to the concerns that many people have noted on extremism.
 These are vetting efforts that identify any questionable behavior in the past or any potential link to questionable behavior, not just related to extremism.”